What We Do

 Apprenticeship Program for Oltrarno Artisans of Florence

 Economic changes in Florence fueled by the tremendous rise of mass tourism have put serious pressure on the silversmiths, woodworkers, paper makers, and other traditional craftsmen who have defined the Oltrarno as a center of Italian artisanship for more than a century.
 In conversations with many of these artisans, with whom Context Travel works as part of their walking seminars there, we discovered that the artisans are facing tremendous difficulties in keeping their businesses viable; and there is a very real threat that in a couple of years few traditional craftsmen will continue to practice in Florence.
 A major problem for these artisans is their ability to attract and retain apprentices who can learn these crafts and eventually become masters in their own right.
 The artisans simply can’t compete with global companies, including the tour companies, as employers in Florence.
 To mitigate this danger, we fund a scholarship and internship at the Arti e Orafi Jewelry School and Academy.
 The recipient of this annual prize is given the opportunity to study at a local artisan in Florence as part of his or her hands-on education.
+Read more for a behind-the-scenes look at one of the artisans.

 Fundraising & Sponsorship